-- i. the inputs used in accounting for share-based compensation expense in loss; and - ii. the provision for the income tax expense which is included in profit or loss and the composition of deferred income tax liabilities included in the condensed interim consolidated interim statements of financial position.
+- i. the inputs used in measuring share-based compensation included in the loss for the period; - ii. the provision for the income tax expense included in the loss for the period and the composition of deferred income tax liabilities included in the condensed consolidated interim statements of financial position.